jin3107/jin3107/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Chuong Huynh.
 I am currently a student majoring in Information Technology at University.
-I am very interested in topics related to .NET and AI.<br>
+I am very interested in topics related to .NET and AI <br>
 ## 📫 How to reach me:

 [GitHub](https://github.com/jin3107/)